-The land disposal facility must be sited, designed, used, operated, and closed to achieve longterm stability of the disposal site for the compliance period and to eliminate to the extent practicable the need for ongoing active maintenance of the disposal site following site closure so that only surveillance, monitoring, or minor custodial care are required.
+The disposal facility must be sited, designed, used, operated, and closed to achieve long-term stability of the disposal site for the compliance and protective assurance periods and to eliminate to the extent practicable the need for ongoing active maintenance of the disposal site following closure so that only surveillance, monitoring, or minor custodial care are required.

-Subpart D--Technical Requirements for Land Disposal Facilities

-§ 61.50 Disposal site suitability requirements for land disposal.
+Subpart D--Technical Requirements for Land Disposal Facilities § 61.50 Disposal site suitability requirements for land disposal.

 (a) Disposal site suitability for near-surface disposal.
-(1) The purpose of this section is to specify the minimum characteristics a disposal site must have possess to be acceptable for the disposal of radioactive waste in the use as a near-surface disposal facility.
-The primary emphasis in of disposal site suitability requirements is to provide for favorable conditions and minimize unfavorable conditions with respect given to long-term isolation of wastes from the environment, rather than, a matter having long-term impacts, and to disposal site features that ensure that the long-term performance objectives of subpart C of this part are met, as opposed to short-term convenience or benefits to site operation.
-Site suitability requirements help to ensure that the performance objectives of subpart C of this part are met.
+(1) The purpose of this section is to specify the minimum characteristics a disposal site must have to be acceptable for the disposal of radioactive waste in the use as a near-surface disposal facility.
+The primary emphasis in disposal site suitability is given to isolation of wastes, a matter having long term impacts, and to disposal site features that ensure that the long-term performance objectives of subpart C of this part are met, as opposed to short term convenience or benefits.

-(21) The disposal site shall be capable of being characterized, modeled, analyzed, and monitored.
+(21) To the extent practicable, The the disposal site shall be capable of being characterized, modeled, analyzed and monitored.

-(2) The hydrologic characteristics that a disposal site must have for 500 years following closure of the land disposal facility to be acceptable for the disposal of radioactive waste in the near surface include:
+(2) The hydrologic characteristics that a site must have for 500 years following closure of the land disposal facility to be acceptable for the disposal of radioactive waste in the near surface include: